 - B.A. in Communication, concentration in Mass Communication

 - B.A. in Communication, concentration in Communication Studies

 - B.A. in English, concentration in teacher certification for English Language Arts and Reading 7-12

 - Communication (18 credit hours)

 - Humanities (18 credit hours)

 Students have the right to file appeals about instructor conduct, grades, and courses.
 If you have a complaint that you have been unable to resolve with your LCOM instructor, you can file a complaint with the Department.
-Please click here to download the LCOM Complaint form; fill it out in detail, sign it, and bring it to the appropriate area coordinator for review (Lewis Smith for COMM courses, Sarah Wakefield for ENGL courses, or (to be determined) for SPAN or CHIN courses).
+Please click here to download the LCOM Complaint form; fill it out in detail, sign it, and bring it to the appropriate area coordinator for review.

 Was this information helpful?
 Provide Feedback or report broken links.